Popov1998/Dragon-Nest-2126/README.md

 # Dragon-Nest-2126

-Version 2126
-Description: Work Still in Progress.
+Work Still in Progress.

-#Dragon-Nest-2783
-Version 2783
+# Dragon-Nest-2783

-Description: Work Still in Progress (Still thinking if its really better to release it).
+Work Still in Progress (Still thinking if its really better to release it).

+# Webserver

+All Webserver files are configured in xampp latest version.

+Requirements:

+Lates > xampp

+Latest > sqlsrv dll extension for php